Online Sales Taxes In The United States

 This ruling stood for years, and most Internet-based businesses were only required to collect taxes from customers who resided in the same state as the company itself was based in (and for this reason, many companies established offices in sales-tax-free states such as Delaware).
 However, as Internet sales became more common and state budgets grew tighter, several states began passing so-called "Amazon laws" in order to force some of the largest Internet retailers to collect and pay sales tax on their behalf.

-As a result of the recent trend towards enacting Amazon laws, the majority of large Internet retailers (with the notable exception of Amazon) now collect sales taxes from residents of many states.
-Owners of small businesses with an Internet presence, however, generally do not have to worry about collecting sales tax for sales made to out-of-state buyers, as most of the Amazon laws have a minimum revenue threshold ($5,000 to $10,000) that in-state affiliate sales must reach before it can be considered a nexus with enough weight to justify mandatory sales tax collection.
+The new Supreme Court ruling, combined with the eagerness of states to expand their sales tax revenues, is worrying to the millions of of small businesses with an Internet presence.
+One boon to small businesses is that many states' newly enacted sales tax collection laws have a minimum revenue threshold ($5,000 to $10,000) that in-state sales must reach before it can be considered a sales nexus with enough weight to justify mandatory sales tax collection.

 The short-answer for online businesses is that, while it's important to research sales tax law in the states you sell to, chances are that you will be required to begin registering and collecting sales taxes in the majority of states as your revenues begin to grow past a minimum level.
 For customers shopping online, it's the vendor's responsibility to collect sales tax when it is due, and as time goes on the once ubiquitous sales-tax-free shopping online will become harder and harder to find.